-After a driving accident, Drake finds that he has a £500 gambling debt that he has no knowledge of.
-The owner of the casino knows all about Drake's career as an agent and blackmails him by threatening to out him as an M9 agent.
+After a driving accident, Drake finds he has a £500 gambling debt at a club he has no knowledge of, yet the staff seem to know him, and the club's manager, Mr. Alexander knows all about Drake's career with M9, and plans to blackmail him.

 When the doctor is examining John Drake (at around 18 minutes), the clapper board is visible in the doctor's head mirror.
 See more »